jamesgpearce/monomi/README.md

 For example, if this server is accessed with an iPad, the browser type is 'tablet'; if accessed with an iPhone or Android handset, the result is 'touch';
-if accessed by any other mobile device, it is 'mobile'; and the value defaults to 'desktop'.
+if accessed by any other mobile device, it is 'mobile'; and it defaults to 'desktop'.

 Monomi is sensitive to mobile carrier transcoders that move device headers into their 'x-device-*' equivalents.